HAUT-SE-OOP/MarsRover/README.md

 # MarsRover
-An implementation of the MarsRover coding challenge
+An implementation of the MarsRover Simulation

 Mars Rovers